 Day 1 Johannesburg

 Arrive in Johannesburg any time and make your way to the joining point hotel.
 A brief departure meeting will be held in the hotel reception area in evening on Day 1 of your tour.
 Upon arrival look for information from your CEO on the hotel bulletin board regarding the meeting time (approx 6-7pm).
 Please make sure you have all of the necessary visas for this tour by the time of the welcome meeting.
 It is very important to read the Visa section in our trip details to make sure which visas you will need, if any.
 Please note that not all nationalities are able to obtain a visa on arrival at the border.
-Our starting hotel is located outside of the city of Johannesburg, but take some time on an optional excursion to Soweto or to the famous Apartheid Museum, if you arrive a day earlier or two.
+Our starting hotel is located outside of the city of Johannesburg, but take some time on an optional excursion to Soweto or to the famous Apartheid Museum, if you arrive a day earlier or two. *Please note: if you have pre-booked the Okavango Delta Flight, the Chobe Photo River Safari OR the Photo Game Drive your CEO will inform you when you will do the activity throughout your tour, days are subject to change: Okavango Delta Flight (Day 3 - Okavango Delta), Photo Safari (Day 6 - Chobe National Park).
+Important to note that you only have enough time for one Chobe Photo safari option.
+For more information on the Extra see the Optional Activities section.
 George Harrison discovered gold near present-day Johannesburg in March 1886 on the Witwatersrand.
 Surveyors were instructed by the government to lay this farm out as a future town.
 They completed their work on 03 Dec 1886.
 The name Johannesburg was written for the first time on their plans of streets and stands.
 Only five days after the completion of the survey the first 986 stands were auctioned, and the first building to be erected was a corrugated iron hut.
 Within 12 months, Johannesburg was the second largest town in Transvaal, and by the middle 1890s there were 20 separate mining companies working from headquarters in Johannesburg.
 The Transvaal government granted Johannesburg municipal status in 1897.
 Later, the city became almost deserted with the advent of the Anglo-Boer war on 11 Oct 1899, as trainloads of refugees fled.
 Johannesburg was placed under martial law, to protect the existing claims.
 After the war, the labour shortage led to a proposed suggestion to import Chinese labour.
 The first load of 1055 Chinese labourers arrived in 1904.
 By 1905 they numbered 46,895.
 In December of 1905 the British liberal party ( who just won the national elections) suspended the Chinese recruitment.
 Between 1903 and 1997, 55,877 miners had been killed in mine accidents.
 In the same period 47,229 tons of gold had been produced.
 Johannesburg officially became a city in 1928, and by 1960 it had more than 1 million inhabitants.
 Today, Johannesburg is fondly known as eGoli, or place of gold.

 Day 2-3 Serowe/Maun (2B,2L,2D)

 Approximate Distance: 524 km Estimated Travel Time: 8 hrs Today's travel takes us through a very desolate part of central-eastern Botswana.
 We cross into Botswana and finish the day at the Khama Rhino Sanctuary, a unique community-based initiative in wildlife conservation.
+Opt to go on a rhino game drive in an open vehicle barring any delays on the road or at the border.
+If there are delays, we will arrive at dusk or after dark and a game drive will not be possible.
 The Khama Rhino Sanctuary is centred around the Serowe Pan, a large grass-covered depression with several natural water holes and covering about 4,3000 hectares of Kalahari sandveld.
-The Sanctuary lies 25km north of Serowe, one of the largest traditional villages in Africa.
-The Khama Rhino Sanctuary was started by a group of Serowe residents in 1989 who had conceived the idea of a wildlife reserve near Serowe.
 It was established to safe-guard both the white and black rhino population, which had been severely depleted by indiscriminate poaching.
-This area was chosen as it was an excellent habitat for rhinos, and because of its central location close to a Botswana Defence Force base, which was to provide 24-hour protection for sanctuary.
-In 1995, a 28 km electric fence and this was completed, and all the rhinos were released and now roam freely within the sanctuary.
-Serowe is one of the largest and most attractive villages in Botswana, and the traditional home of the paramount chiefs of the Ngwato people.
-The Khama III Memorial Museum houses memorials to the Khama family along with historical artefacts and interesting local sculpture.
-Thathaganyane Hill at Serowe is a National Monument and royal cemetery set on a rocky enclave with sweeping views.
-A local business venture manufactures and promotes arts and crafts for the tourist market.
-Serowe is also well known for high quality basketry.
-Serowe is also the birth place of Botswana’s first President, Seretse Khama.
-Note: If you pre-booked the Okavango Delta Flight, you will be flying on Day 3.
+In 1995, a 28 km electric fence was completed, and all the rhinos were released and now roam freely within the sanctuary.
+Our campsite is located within the sanctuary.
 Maun, although officially still a village, is the fifth largest town in Botswana.
 It is an eclectic mix of modern buildings and native huts.
 Maun is the "tourism capital" of Botswana and the administrative centre of Ngamiland district.
-Maun has developed rapidly from a rural frontier town and has spread along the Thamalakane River.
-It now boasts good shopping centres, hotels and lodges as well as car and 4-wheel drive vehicle hire.
 It still retains a rural atmosphere and local tribesmen continue to bring their cattle to Maun to sell.
-This community is now distributed along the wide banks of the Thamalakane River where red lechwe can still be seen grazing next to local donkeys, goats and cattle.

 Day 4 Okavango Delta (1B,1L,1D)